EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "Besides the CDC eviction moratorium, are there other kinds of moratoriums still in place?"

+"The CDC ordered on August 3rd a new eviction moratorium for counties with substantial or high rates of COVID-19 transmission."

-"There might be local eviction moratoria still in place in your city."
+"On top of that, there might be local eviction moratoria still in place in your city."

 "Some cities, counties, and states have created and extended their own moratoria beyond July 31st."

-"Building complexes financed by federal loan programs, like the ones provided by Fannie Mae and Freddie Mac, are also protected by their own moratorium,through <a href='https://www.fhfa.gov/Media/PublicAffairs/Pages/FHFA-Extends-COVID-19-Foreclosure-and-REO-Eviction-Moratoriums.aspx' target='_blank' rel='noreferrer noopener'>which will expire on July 31</a>."
+"Building complexes financed by federal loan programs, like the ones provided by Fannie Mae and Freddie Mac, are also protected by their own moratorium, <a href='https://www.fhfa.gov/Media/PublicAffairs/Pages/FHFA-Extends-Eviction-Moratorium-Through-Sept-30-2021.aspx' target='_blank' rel='noreferrer noopener'>which will expire on Sept.
+30</a>."

->}}
+> }}

 {{< faq